Project Scale is an INTERPOL project to support member countries in identifying, deterring and disrupting transnational fisheries crime.

 - Raise awareness regarding fisheries crime and its consequences;

-- Assess the needs of vulnerable member countries to effectively combat fisheries crimes;
+- Assess the needs of vulnerable member countries to effectively address fisheries crimes;

-- Conduct operations to suppress crime, disrupt trafficking routes, and ensure the enforcement of national legislation.
+- Facilitate regional and international operations to suppress crime, disrupt trafficking routes, and ensure the enforcement of national legislation.

 - Create a strategic plan for INTERPOL’s role in capacity building, information exchange and operational support;